NOTICE OF NON-DISCRIMINATION

 With regard to language used in classrooms and other teaching/learning contexts, at the same time that we stress that unreasonable constraints on either scholarship, academic freedom (of teachers and learners), and creative work would be chilling in an academic environment, individuals weighing the use of offensive language for an ostensible educational or creative purpose should proceed with care.

 The chief diversity officer has been designated to serve as the College’s Title IX Coordinator.
 The Title IX Coordinator will oversee responses and investigations of reports of all forms of discrimination and harassment.
 A team of staff members have been designated to serve as Title IX Deputy Coordinators.
-These team members include the director for student conduct, rights and responsibilities, the associate vice president for human resources, the assistant director for human resources, and an OPRA coach and instructor.
+These team members include the director for student conduct, rights and responsibilities, the student life coordinator, the assistant director for human resources, and an OPRA coach and instructor.
 Whenever a member of the community (student, staff, or faculty) believes their rights in relation to gender and/or sex have been violated, said person is encouraged to contact the Title IX Coordinator or Title IX Deputy Coordinators, below, to discuss their options under this policy and College procedures.
 Complaints involving alleged violations of this policy shall be submitted to the Title IX Coordinator or, for complaints by Hampshire College students involving conduct or actions of other Hampshire College students, to the Title IX Deputy Coordinators as described in this policy.
 The Title IX Deputy Coordinators shall keep the Title IX Coordinator informed of complaints submitted to the Title IX Deputy Coordinators and of the outcome of those complaints.

 The College will not tolerate retaliation against any individual either for bringing forth a complaint of discrimination/harassment or for participating in an investigation procedure.
 It is prohibited to engage, directly or indirectly, in any action or attempt to harass, intimidate, retaliate against, or improperly influence any individual, including third parties, associated with the student conduct process.
-For the College’s full definition of retaliation, please click the associated link.
+For the College’s full definition of Retaliation, please click the associated link.

 Individuals who believe they have been subjected to discrimination and harassment may also contact the following resources outside of the College: